Centre for Music and Technology

 Applications to the music technology programme are invited every two years, and seven to eight new students are accepted.
-The next application period is in 2017.
 The entrance examination in music technology has several stages.
 These include a written work demonstration, a written examination, practical workshops, and an interview with an audition on a musical instrument.
 The selection board is interested in the applicants’ musical and sound arts-related background, their motivation for music technology studies, their possible practical experience, and their artistic orientations.

 Research, doctoral studies and other further training

 After graduation, you’ll have the option to apply for doctoral studies in music and specialise in research-oriented doctoral studies, arts-oriented doctoral studies or applied doctoral studies.
 At the Sibelius Academy, you may complete a Licentiate of Music (LMus) degree and a Doctor of Music (DMus) degree.
 A master’s degree in music technology will also give you the eligibility to apply for doctoral studies in the same field at international universities.

 - Acoustic Localisation Techniques for Interactive and Locative Audio Applications